LaunchMenu/LaunchMenu/docs/Planning.md

     * Space given for asynchronous commands (for running in parallel etc)
     * Can potentially have issues when transferring large files while heavily multitasking, more about this later.
 * [ ] Settings.
+    * Settings based on schema containing value and ui react components.
+    * Setting react component displayed by launch menu system when user wants to change settings.
+    * Settings stored as JSON file.
+    * Settings system passes appID via appContext which is the identifier to find settings for that applet in the JSON file.
 * [ ] Applet installation.
+    * Can instantiate other applets within applet.
+E.G. Using a color picker within your own applet.

+* [ ] Styles and styling

 * Specific Applets
     * App Search .